Questions About Coherence Geometry

 Why is the Institute focused on education and public materials?

-Educational materials produced by the Institute emphasize conceptual understanding, visual explanation, and historical context, making advanced ideas more accessible without requiring specialized background or exposing every technical mechanism at once.
+Educational materials produced by the Institute emphasize conceptual understanding, visual explanation, and historical context, making advanced ideas more accessible without requiring specialized background or exposing every technical detail at once.

 Who leads the Institute?